-It may not be the best part of being a freelancer, but accounting is an essential part of running your own business.
+It may not be the best part of being a freelancer, but accounting and invoice template management is an essential part of running your own business.

 Tracking expenses and revenue, keeping on top of cash flow, preparing for tax time, and of course invoicing and getting paid are all key to a successful freelance business.
 And you want to spend as little time as possible doing all that, so it’s worth looking for a solution other than your own spreadsheets and an annual panic at tax time.

 Xero is a solution that helps small businesses through its cloud-based accounting software.
-But it may not be ideal for your freelance business, so it’s good to know there are other options.
+But it may not be ideal for your freelance business or, so it’s good to know there are other options.

 In our list, you’ll learn about 10 great options to use instead of Xero, helping you tackle the important work of managing your accounting and finances.

-Bonsai has an integrated suite of products made specifically for freelancers, including an impressive financial system.
+Bonsai has an integrated suite of products made specifically for freelancers, including an impressive financial system and a tracker for 1099 expenses.
 Its invoicing tool is connected to proposals and contracts, making it easy to ask for payment, and customize the settings to allow partial payments, lock files until payment is made, and more, and it’s connected to several different payment systems.

 With the ability to work in 180 different currencies, your freelance business can be truly international.
 More than 200,000 freelancers and agencies have trusted Bonsai to date - are you ready to sign up for a free trial?